COHHIO/ryha/README.md

 ## Running the App

-Before launching the app, you must have the following configurations in place for interacting with to the external database:
+Before launching the app, you must have the following configurations set, for the purposes of interacting with the external database:

 - Environment Variables (for *reading from* & *writing to* the database):